 Dampness, rot and infestation

 Repair category 1

-Notes There was no evidence found of significant dampness, rot or infestation within those areas of the property available for inspection.
+Notes There was no obvious evidence of significant dampness, rot or wood boring insect infestation.
+Damp meter readings were taken at random, in accessible areas throughout the property and moisture levels were found to be within an acceptable range.

 Chimney stacks

 Repair category 1

-Notes The chimney stacks generally appeared in a fair condition, consistent with their age and type of construction.
+Notes The chimney stack generally appeared in a fair condition, consistent with its age and type of construction.
 Within the limits of our inspection, no reportable defects were evident.
-Ongoing maintenance should, however, be anticipated, including to the flashing details to ensure they are watertight.
+Some ongoing maintenance should, however, be anticipated, including to the flashing details to ensure they are watertight.